loopmediagroup/es-alchemy/README.md

 To define how the source object gets remapped, the `sources` fields in the nodes of the index are used.

 Multiple sources for a node can be defined.
-This is really convenient when mappings e.g. keywords from multiple entities in the *source object* to a single keyword relationship on the index.
+This is really convenient when mappings e.g. keywords from multiple entities in the *source object* to a single keywords relationship on the index.

 When a index relationship maps to a single model, it is expected that no more than one model is retrieved.